pwilthew/Practical-Cybersecurity/NetworkForensics/README.md

 This is where I got the attacker's MAC address, **00:0c:29:56:c2:fe**.
 From this scan, we can see that the addresses **192.168.209.{10, 128, 129, 254, 128}** are being used.

-Afterwards, a reverse DNS lookup was performed on these IPs.
-No information was obtained.
-Also, a port scanning was run on the five hosts.
+Afterwards, a reverse DNS lookup was performed on these IPs; no information was obtained.
+Also, a port scanning was ran on the five hosts.
 Of these, **192.168.209.254** had all ports closed.

 Knowing that port 80 was open on **192.168.209.10**, the attacker used a browser to interact with the web server and tried to used common credentials to authenticate.